constellation-daq/Constellation/cxx/satellites/Prototype/README.md

 ## Parameters

-The following parameters are read and interpreted my this satellite.
+The following parameters are read and interpreted by this satellite.
 Parameters without a default value are required.

 | Parameter     | Description | Type | Default Value |
 |---------------|-------------|------|---------------|